Creating a Certified Wildlife Habitat in Your Backyard

 Berries

-American Beautyberry (Callicarpa americana): Produces clusters of purple berries, a bird favorite.
+American Beautyberry (Callicarpa americana): Produces clusters of purple berries, a favorite among birds.

 Yaupon Holly (Ilex vomitoria): Offers bright red berries, a bird food source.